 Oral surgeries are surgical procedures performed in the head, neck, face, jaws as well as the hard and soft tissues of the mouth.
 Just because you have been referred for oral surgery does not necessarily mean that you have a difficult-to-treat condition — it simply means that an oral surgeon is a specialist with the training and skill to treat your specific condition for the very best results.
 Oral surgery procedures include simple and complex teeth extractions (including wisdom teeth), dental implant placement, repair of facial and jaw bone fractures, treatment of cysts and tumors of the jaws, soft tissue biopsies, jaw realignment surgery (also called orthognathic surgery) to correct the bite, surgical treatment of TMJ, and various types of cosmetic procedures.
 If you’re wondering if there is a difference between oral surgery and oral and maxillofacial surgery, you wouldn’t be the first.
 To clarify, there is no difference — oral simply refers to your mouth, while maxillofacial refers to your entire jaw and face.
 Oral and maxillofacial surgeons are trained to diagnose and perform surgery to treat injuries or problems in the maxillofacial areas, including the mouth!

-Patients who have received treatment in our Pocatello, Blackfoot, and Preston practice locations have shared their personal experiences with oral surgery to help you feel at ease about your own procedures.
+Patients who have received treatment in our Pocatello and Blackfoot practice locations have shared their personal experiences with oral surgery to help you feel at ease about your own procedures.

 Why choose an oral surgeon?